A siege-like situation

 After walking around, taking some photos, I met up with a friend who had been in the vicinity when the bomb went off.
 We met up at a café just opposite one of the military barricades, talking about what had happened.
 With him was a lady who had been in the VG building, facing the PM’s office.
 Like the other people in that building, she had miraculously escaped without injuries, and had been one of the first people out on the street after the blast, witnessing the epicentre of the damage first-hand.

 We sat there for hours, talking about what had happened, and about the unreal feeling of being in a city under siege: As far as I know, there has never been a situation since WW2 where armed soldiers have been deployed to seal off parts of the city centre in Oslo.

-We we later joined by 2 more people, yet the conversation topic remained the same.
+We we later joined by two more people, yet the conversation topic remained the same.
 We were all constantly on our phones, checking the latest news updates as they came in.

-Someone eventually suggested that we go watch a movie to get our minds off the attack, at least for a while.
+Someone eventually suggested that we go watch a movie to get our minds off Breivik and the attack, at least for a while.
 I was quick to open filmweb.no and check what was on.
 Evidently, in late July, even the movie theatres are in a summer vacation state, so there wasn’t much on, besides Harry Potter.
-We all found that to be a good alternative, though, as we could be sure that in Harry Potter, good would prevail over evil.
+In the absence of any better alternatives, we opted for that.
+At least, that was one movie where we could be sure that good would prevail over evil.
 A nice break from the current sad reality in Oslo.